kaichua/Graphics-Lies-Misleading-Visuals/README.md

 At a glance, the highest possible y-axis was only at 9 million with the gross job losses peaking at around 8.8 million in the second quarter of 2001.
 The figures indicated in Figure 1 was nowhere to be found.

-Hence, I proceeded to perform a reverse image search on Figure 1, and discovered that the title was misrepresented and instead refer to the "Total Unemployed" shown in Figure 3.
+Hence, I proceeded to perform a reverse image search on Figure 1, and discovered that the title was misrepresented and instead refer to the "Total Unemployed" obtained from a [blog](https://www.copinthehood.com/2010/06/right-wing-lies-iii.html) shown in Figure 3.

 ![Figure 3](https://github.com/kaichua/Graphics-Lies-Misleading-Visuals/blob/master/Figure_3.PNG)